soundcloud/lhm/README.md

 # Large Hadron Migrator [![Build Status](https://secure.travis-ci.org/soundcloud/large-hadron-migrator.png)](http://travis-ci.org/soundcloud/large-hadron-migrator)

+Update: There is currently [An issue](https://github.com/soundcloud/large-hadron-migrator/issues/11) with the migration.
+Fix coming up.

 Rails style database migrations are a useful way to evolve your data schema in an agile manner.
 Most Rails projects start like this, and at first, making changes is fast and easy.